 US nuclear weapons agency breached in Microsoft SharePoint hack, Bloomberg News reports

-UNITED STATES, JUL 23 – Chinese state-sponsored hackers exploited a zero-day SharePoint vulnerability to breach over 50 organizations including the nuclear agency, with no classified data compromised, officials said.
+UNITED STATES, JUL 23 – Chinese state-sponsored hackers exploited zero-day SharePoint flaws to breach over 400 organizations worldwide, including the U.S. nuclear security agency, with limited system impact reported, officials said.

 Coverage Details